DEBOJYOTI11/paul-chatrrom/README.md

 # Chatapp

-An Broadcast multiuser chatapp build with NodeJs and SOcket.io.
-Users can join the system with a passkey and after that can gain a unique username and send messages both broadcast and private.
+An Broadcast multiuser chat application build with NodeJs and Socket.io.
+Users can join the app with a passkey and after that can gain a unique username and send messages both broadcast and private.

 * At any moment list of online users can be seen.
+* Include features to send a private message to a user along with broadcast.

 ## Getting Started